Watch this page for updates about our 2014 Energy Visions event.

 Eight videos featuring speakers and thought leaders who were present at the 2013 Energy Visions forum in Calgary, Alberta, who were collectively discussing the question: Can Canada become an Energy Superpower?

 An energy superpower is a country that is both resource rich and able to leverage the full potential of those resources, both at home and abroad.
 To leverage its full potential, an energy superpower must excel in various areas.
-The debate will focus on four:

 It is Canada’s ability to capitalize on its abundant reserves base and make decisions that affect not only the energy industry, but the country as a whole that are key to achieving energy superpower status.

 Energy Visions business forum 2013: Post-event summary report

 For the past four years, PwC’s Energy Visions business forum has brought together globally respected industry analysts to provide context on issues affecting the Canadian energy sector.
 This year’s Energy Visions business forum brought together a group of globally respected analysts and industry leaders to present their thoughts on, and debate the topic: Is Canada becoming an energy superpower?
 During the event, PwC conducted an audience poll to gain insight into what industry players thought on topics related to the oil and gas industry.

 Energy Vision Quarterly Newsletter: Combating cost escalation

 The ability of energy companies to keep a miserly philosophy of “a penny saved is a penny earned” and maintain costs will be a closely monitored aspect of business performance.
 Making small adjustments and striving for “the complete elimination of waste” can make a big difference in overall performance, and in this publication, we look at three areas that Canadian energy companies should focus on to reduce costs and improve operational performance.